better-internet/radworks-docs/docs/understanding-radicle/faq.md

 repositories work, see the [Git documentation][mr]].

 ## What's a Radicle ID?
-A Radicle ID is a unique way to identify people and projects in the Radicle Network.
+A Radicle ID is a unique way to identify projects in the Radicle Network.
 You use a project's Radicle ID to find it on Radicle Upstream.
-You can create a Radicle ID through Radicle Upstream.

 ## What's a Device ID?
 A Device ID is the encoding of a peer's public key tied to a specific device.
 People will be able to manage multiple Device IDs in the future, but for now can only have one Device ID per identity.

-## How does Radicle interact with Git?
-Radicle basically uses Git as a database.
-This means everything is stored in a single Git monorepo that is read and written from via the Upstream client.
-To read more about Radicle's Git Implementation, see [How it Works][hw].

 ## What does `following` mean in Radicle?
-Following (also known as [Tracking][tr]) a project replicates its data to your machine.
+Following a project replicates its data to your machine.
 This allows the follower to subscribe to updates from the project's maintainer(s) or other remotes.
 It is also a way to signal interest in the project or peer by further replicating the data across their network, making it available to other people on the network.
+See [Tracking][tr].

 ## Can I use Radicle with multiple devices?
 Yes and no. While there isn't multi-device support yet, you can still create